Professor; Director of Graduate Studies; Co-Director, Interdisciplinary Center for the Study of Global Change

 Vavrus, F., & Seghers, M. (2010).
 Critical discourse analysis in comparative education: A discursive study of ‘partnership’ in Tanzania’s poverty reduction policies.
 Comparative Education Review, 54(1), 77-103.

-Vavrus, F., and Bartlett, L. (Eds.)
+Vavrus, F., & Bartlett, L. (Eds.)
 (2009).
 Critical approaches to comparative education: Vertical case studies from Africa, Europe, the Middle East, and the Americas.
 Palgrave Macmillan.

 Vavrus, F. (2009).
 The cultural politics of constructivist pedagogies: Teacher education reform in the United Republic of Tanzania.
 International Journal of Educational Development, 29(3), 303-311.